About YIT School

 In many cases, students who are referred to Youth in Transition have continuously experienced a lack of success due to behavior problems, clinical issues, and learning difficulties.
 These factors have often led to frustration, lack of motivation, and negative attitudes towards education.
 Youth in Transition is the first place where many students find academic success.

-The admissions process for Youth in Transition begins with referrals from a school system and/or human service agency requesting placement for adolescents who require this type of educational program.
-Admission is determined on a case-by-case basis by the school’s administration team.
+The admissions process for Youth in Transition begins with referrals from a school system.
+Admission is determined on a case-by-case basis by the school’s admissions team.

 The school coordinates interviews with the youth and his/her family.
 Following this review, the Individual Education Plan (IEP) team determines if the school is effectively able to plan and implement an appropriate program for that youth.